 Since 1998, the Conservancy has reached out to almost all of the nearly two dozen active synagogues south of 14th Street, which include some of the most historic sacred sites in New York City; established working relationships with congregational and religious leadership; and conducted needs assessments with them on the state of their physical plant and other areas where Conservancy assistance could be helpful.??

-Through these surveys and discussions, the Conservancy’s technical assistance program was crafted, driven by the needs of the historic properties themselves.
+Through these surveys and discussions, the Conservancya??s technical assistance program was crafted, driven by the needs of the historic properties themselves.
 The Conservancy provides fundraising support and technical assistance in historic preservation and construction management resources.
 It also provides marketing and promotion, capacity building, revenue generation and use of volunteers to serve historic sites throughout the Lower East Side.

 However, these trends have reversed themselves: property values have increased between 10 and 20 times.
 Every building that can be renovated is being renovated, and wherever possible, being torn down to create featureless new construction seeking to maximize allowable bulk and density.
-Air rights are being assembled and transferred to small lots to build tower buildings in excess of 23 stories – sharply contrasting with the present five-story norm.
+Air rights are being assembled and transferred to small lots to build tower buildings in excess of 23 stories a??? sharply contrasting with the present five-story norm.